Tolly Mbwette

 Tolly Salvatory Augustine Mbwette (8 June 1956 – 2 July 2020) was a Tanzanian academic, engineer and educator.
-He held various positions in national and international institutions of higher learning over his lifetime, including that of vice chancellor of the Open University of Tanzania.
-He was a team leader for various multi-disciplinary research teams responsible for both drinking and wastewater treatment systems that rely on bio-systems.
+He held various positions in national and international institutions of higher learning, including that of vice chancellor of the Open University of Tanzania.
+He was a team leader for various multi-disciplinary research teams responsible for drinking and wastewater treatment systems that rely on bio-systems.

-Mbwette also participated in a number of co-operation programmes between European and American institutions and African universities.
+Mbwette participated in a number of co-operation programmes between European and American institutions and African universities.